Dulaglutide: Contraindications

-The compound is contraindicated in subjects with hypersensitivity to the active ingredient or any of the product's components.
+The compound is also contraindicated in subjects with hypersensitivity to the active ingredient or any of the product's components.

-People with a personal or family history of medullary thyroid cancer (MTC) or affected by multiple endocrine neoplasia type 2 should not take dulaglutide, because it could increase the risk of these cancers.

 Mechanism of action

 Dulaglutide binds to glucagon-like peptide 1 receptors, slowing gastric emptying and increasing insulin secretion by pancreatic Beta cells.
 Simultaneously the compound reduces the elevated glucagon secretion by inhibiting alpha cells of the pancreas, as glucagon is known to be inappropriately elevated in diabetic patients.
 GLP-1 is normally secreted by L cells of the gastrointestinal mucosa in response to a meal.

 History

 The safety and effectiveness of dulaglutide were evaluated in six clinical trials in which 3,342 subjects with type 2 diabetes received dulaglutide.
 Subjects receiving dulaglutide had an improvement in their blood sugar control as observed with reductions in HbA1c level (hemoglobin A1c is a measure of blood sugar control).

 The US Food and Drug Administration (FDA) approved dulaglutide with a Risk Evaluation and Mitigation Strategy (REMS), and granted the approval of Trulicity to Eli Lilly and Company.
 The REMS consists of a number of steps that Eli Lilly will take to make physicians aware of the risk of pancreatitis and the potential risk of medullary thyroid carcinoma associated with the drug.

 In 2020, the FDA approved two higher doses of the medication, 3.0 mg and 4.5 mg, based on results of the AWARD-11 trial demonstrating improved glucose lowering and weight benefits.